jndtv2g/AutomationSample/README.md

 # Automation Scripting
 This is a simple project on automation scripting for testing purposes using Java Selenium.

-I actually utilize Katalon Studio even more, but I figured that creating this project would help me enhance my skills on scripting with Java since Katalon Studio is mostly "codeless" due to its web recording feature.
+I actually utilize Katalon Studio at work even more, but I figured that creating this project would help me enhance my skills on scripting with Java since Katalon Studio is mostly "codeless" due to its web recording feature.

 ## How It's Made: